rticommunity/rticonnextdds-examples/examples/connext_dds/compression/README.md

 ## Code generation

-If the lines of the input file are bigger than 1024 bytes the code must be generated with `-stringSize` option with the maximun lengh line.
-Otherwise, lines with higher lengh will not be sent and an error will be printed.

-For example, a maximum length line of 4096:
-`$NDDSHOME/bin/rtiddsgen -stringSize 4096 -example x64Linux4gcc7.3.0 -language C++ compression.idl`
+The current limit for each line of the input file is 4096 bytes long.
+If you want to change this value you need to edit the CMakeLists file `examples/connext_dds/compression/c++/CMakeLists.txt` and modify the value under `CODEGEN_ARGS`